smeredith/smeredith.github.io/_drafts/replace-onenote-with-github.md

 It worked pretty well--I could add content easily without much thought or work.
 I stopped using Windows a couple years ago, and therefor stopped using OneNote on Windows.
 I can still access my notebooks via the web interface, but I hate it.
-It's buggy, does not have all the same features, and pages take forever to load.
+It's buggy, it's missing features, and pages often take forever to load.

 As a replacement for OneNote, I use a set of markdown files, image files, and pdfs.
 I keep these files in GitHub, in a private repo.
 I browse and edit them either in VS Code locally, via the GitHub web interface, or using the GitHub mobile app on my iPhone.

-I used Obsidian for a while in the past, and for some reason I prefer VS Code and GitHub.
-If I want, I can use one of my note repos as an Obsidian vault, and it will just work.

 This setup has a lot of benefits for me and I am happy to be done with OneNote.
 One thing I love is the transparency and portability of the file format.
 OneNote stores things in a complex propriety format that makes migrating your files very difficult.

+I used Obsidian for a while in the past, and for some reason I prefer VS Code and GitHub.
+If I want, I can use any of my note repos as an Obsidian vault, and it will just work.

 I am not trying to persuade you to switch from OneNote to plain text and PDF files.
 But if you do want to, these ideas might make the switch easier for you.